 Notes from the Hill Still in Snowdonia, PyB instructor Mike Raine’s Facebook page features notes on the geology, plants and wildlife that he encounters at work & play.
 Again, much is relevant to what you can find in the Alps.

 Glenmore Lodge The Scottish National Mountaineering Centre also has a blog.
 This one has a mix of articles about skills, journeys and mountain knowledge.
-Well worth browsing before your EMS exam are articles like this one by Nigel Williams about the basics of navigation.

 Wikipedia Where would we be without it?
 There’s loads about the natural and cultural history of the Alps to be found on this site.
 A good start is to understand how the mountains that you’re living and working on were formed by reading this article.